SUPPORT CENTER

 • Customizing content for learners with different language preferences: Cohorts can be used to create versions of a course tailored to specific language groups, ensuring that content is accessible and comprehensible to a wider range of learners.

-• Addressing the needs of learners with varying abilities: By creating cohorts that focus on different levels of difficulty, you can better cater to the diverse abilities and learning needs of your students.
+• Addressing the needs of learners with varying abilities: By creating Cohorts that focus on different levels of difficulty, you can better cater to the diverse abilities and learning needs of your students.
 This approach enables you to provide appropriate challenges for advanced learners while offering more support to those who may struggle with the material.

 • Creating role-specific training materials: For professional training or workplace settings, you can use cohorts to develop content tailored to different job roles or departments.
 This targeted approach ensures that each group receives the most relevant and useful information for their specific responsibilities.